c4tch/Salesforce-Apex-Test-Framework/README.md

 # A Salesforce Apex Unit Test Framework for Agile Teams

 ## Important notice for performance
 Since API v 43, Salesforce has been seeing CPU issues with describe calls.
 In order to work around this, optimisations have been made to this code (you can see these in the CPU Improvement branch recently merged).
-Describe calls are still used however, and it is resommended that the critical update in Spring '20, "Use Improved Schema Caching" is enabled in your org.
+Describe calls are still used however, and it is recommended that the critical update in Spring '20, "Use Improved Schema Caching" is enabled in your org.

 More information can be found in this KB  article: https://success.salesforce.com/issues_view?id=a1p3A000001RXBZQA4&title=sobjecttype-getdescribe-and-sobjectfield-getdescribe-increase-apex-cpu-consumption-in-api-version-44